bitplane/bitplane.net/dev/python/lsoph/pydoc/index.md

 class TextualLogHandler(logging.Handler)
 ```

-A logging handler that puts messages into a deque for Textual.
+A logging handler that puts formatted messages into a deque for Textual.

-<a id="lsoph.cli.TextualLogHandler.emit"></a>
+<a id="lsoph.log.TextualLogHandler.emit"></a>

 #### emit